esign/craft-formie-zabun/README.md

 This plugin requires:
 - Craft CMS 5.0.0 or later
 - PHP 8.2 or later
-- Formie plugin installed and enabled
+- Formie 3.0 or later
+- A Zabun account

 ## Installation